-- 3.9 Each collection point is to be easily accessible from the nominated waste and recycling storage area.
-The access pathway for wheeling bins between a storage point and the collection point is to be level and free of steps or kerbs.
-The maximum manual handling distance between the storage point and the collection point for bins is: - 10 metres for bins including 120L, 240L, 660L and 1,100L Mobile Garbage Bins (MGBs) - 3 metres for 1,500L and 2,000L bulk bins
+- 3.13 Each collection point is to be easily accessible from the waste and recycling storage areas.
+The access pathway for transferring bins and bulky waste must be direct, level and free of obstacles, steps or kerbs. - 3.14 The maximum manual handling distance for wheeling bins and transferring bulky waste is: - 10 metres for bins including 120L, 240L, 660L and 1,100L Mobile Garbage Bins (MGBs) - 3 metres for 1,500L and 2,000L bulk bins and bulky waste

+These distances permit the safe and efficient transfer from the waste and recycling storage area and the bulky waste storage area to the collection point.
 Any proposed variations require further assessment and discussion with relevant Council officers.